LZBTH16/sim-ester/README.md

 Documentation can be found [here](https://rheiley.github.io/simester-documentation/documentation.pdf).

-Simester is hosted on https://sim-ester.onrender.com/ but can be accessed locally with Docker.
+Sim-ester is hosted on https://sim-ester.onrender.com/ but can be accessed locally with Docker.

 ## Technologies & Tools
 - [Node.js](https://nodejs.org/en)